LlamaOnDrugs/Bulwark-Docker/quantisnet/README.md

 ### Image

-The Docker image you want to use is _bulwarkcrypto/bulwark:latest_.
+The Docker image you want to use is _QuantisDev/QuantisNet-Core:latest_.

 ### Entrypoint

-The entrypoint script passes anything you add to the `docker run` statement as a [parameter](https://kb.bulwarkcrypto.com/Information/Running-Bulwark/#command-line-arguments) to bulwarkd.
+The entrypoint script passes anything you add to the `docker run` statement as a [parameter](https://kb.quantisnetcorecrypto.com/Information/Running-Bulwark/#command-line-arguments) to quantisnetd.

 ## docker-compose.yml example